 Topical mixtures containing expired shea butter will be void of natural vitamins and lack the powerful moisturising properties you've come to expect from shea butter - In fact, rancid butter could end up harming your skin!

-How To Tell If Shea Butter Has Expired?
+How To Tell If Shea Butter Has Gone Bad?

 If you find yourself in a situation where you can't remember when you purchased your shea butter product and don't see an expiration date on the packaging - don't worry, there is still hope.